Order

 }

-• ID values embedded in URLs may differ from entity ID values
+- ID values in URLs may differ from entity ID values displayed to users

-• Always use URL values exactly as provided by the API
+- Always use URL values exactly as returned by the API - never attempt to build them from component parts

 Label: Order Url